zhaomh1998/mosquitto/plugins/README.md

 $SYS/broker/connection/client/<client id>/state for every client that connects to the broker, to indicate the connection state of that client.

+## Examples / Deferred authentication
+This is an **example** plugin to demonstrate how a plugin can carry out delayed basic authentication.
+This method should be used where the plugin sends an authentication request to an external server so that if there is a delay in getting a response it does not block the broker.
+The plugin may spawn extra threads to handle the authentication requests, but the call to `mosquitto_complete_basic_auth()` must happen in the main Mosquitto thread.

 ## Examples / Message timestamp
 This is an **example** plugin to demonstrate how it is possible to attach MQTT v5 properties to messages after they have been received, and before they are